United States–Vietnam relations: Human rights

 Vietnam's suppression of political dissent and restrictions on freedom of speech have been an issue of contention in terms of Vietnam's relations with the United States, and Vietnam's actions against freedom of expression have drawn criticism from the U.S. government.

-In spring 2007, Vietnam's government launched a crackdown on political dissidents, and in November of that year, Vietnamese authorities arrested a group of pro-democracy activists, including two Americans.
+In spring 2007, Vietnam's government launched a crackdown on political dissidents, mostly anti-communist, and in November of that year, Vietnamese authorities arrested a group of pro-democracy activists, including two Americans.
 Despite continued suppression of dissent and expression, Vietnam made significant progress on expanding freedom of religion in 2005, when Vietnam passed comprehensive religious freedom legislation, outlawing forced renunciations and permitting the official recognition of new denominations.
-As a result, in November 2006, the U.S. Department of State lifted the designation of Vietnam as a “Country of Particular Concern,” based on a determination that the country was no longer a serious violator of religious freedoms, as defined by the International Religious Freedom Act of 1998.
+As a result, in November 2006, the U.S. Department of State lifted the designation of Vietnam as a "Country of Particular Concern," based on a determination that the country was no longer a serious violator of religious freedoms, as defined by the International Religious Freedom Act of 1998.
 This decision was reaffirmed by the Department of State in November 2007.
 However, serious concerns continue due to Vietnam's suppression of freedom of speech.

-U.S. President Donald Trump was criticized for not mentioning human rights issues in Vietnam during his visit to Vietnam in 2017 and before the visit of Vietnamese Premier Nguyễn Xuân Phúc to the United States.
+Although the statements of U.S. president Donald Trump on socialism and communism attract a lot of political dissidents and human rights activists in Vietnam, he was criticized for not mentioning human rights issues in Vietnam during his visit to Vietnam in 2017 and before the visit of Vietnamese Prime Minister Nguyễn Xuân Phúc to the United States.

+Economic relations

+United States-Vietnam trade relations

+Since the start of the Đổi-mới reforms in Vietnam, foreign direct investment in Vietnam has been possible.
+Trade and economic relations have expanded significantly since the political rapprochement between the two countries.
+In 2023, the bilateral trade volume in goods amounted to US$124 billion, of which US$114 billion were Vietnamese exports to the US.
+This made Vietnam the tenth largest trading partner of America and the US is Vietnam's most important export market.
+Due to the low production costs, the US, initially imported mainly textiles from Vietnam, but the imports of high-tech goods is on an upward trend.
+After the beginning of the trade conflict between the United States and China, many companies from the US are investing in Vietnam to diversify their supply chains.
+Apple, for example, is increasingly shifting its manufacturing from China to Vietnam and India.
+With the growth of the Vietnamese economy, Vietnamese companies are also increasingly active in the US.
+For example, the Vietnamese car manufacturer Vinfast announced the construction of a production facility for electric cars in North Carolina in 2022.